Ultrasound Therapy for Carpal Tunnel

 A licensed physical therapist or occupational therapist will perform the ultrasound therapy.
 Your therapist will first apply a gel to the skin around your wrist to help conduct the sound waves.
 Then, they will move the ultrasound transducer over the affected area in circular motions for a specific period, typically 5-10 minutes.

-See also Herbal Supplements for Carpal Tunnel Relief
+See also Essential Oils for Carpal Tunnel

 Combining Ultrasound Therapy with Other Treatments: